Portaferry GAC

-Portaferry GAC (Port An Pheire) is a GAA Club in the East of Down in the Ards Peninsula.
+Portaferry GAC (Port An Pheire) is a GAA club in the east of County Down in the Ards Peninsula, Northern Ireland.
 It is one of three Senior Hurling Clubs in Down, the other two being Ballygalget GAA and Ballycran GAA.

 History

 The depth of the hurling tradition in the Ards can be gauged from the fact that the game was first played on the Peninsula as early as 1900 by Portaferry Carraig Uladh.

 But it was Ned Purcell, an agricultural inspector from Tipperary, who laid the real foundations between 1912 and 1917.
 His influence not only left Portaferry with the Tipp colours, but also Tipperary skills and love of the game.

 Locals such as John Emerson, John McCullough, John and Eddie Dumigan and Fr Toal carried on where Ned left off and such was the interest that 4 teams from Portaferry competed in the Ards Gaelic Association during the early Twenties.
-Thiswas rewarded with Carraig Uladh's first S.H.C. title in 1926 and their winning of the Antrim League title in 1929.
+This was rewarded with Carraig Uladh's first S.H.C. title in 1926 and their winning of the Antrim League title in 1929.

 The tradition was sustained, in both Antrim and Down leagues in theThirties, but the war years, with travel curtailed, saw the Ards thrown once more back on its own resources, and the formation of clubs in Ballycran and Ballygalget with wholehearted assistance from Portaferry.

 The club's modern period date from 1948 when it was reformed as St. Patrick's under the guidance of the Very Rev. George Watson and by 1950 had moved into its new pitch at St. Patrick's Park.

 Progress was slow but steady through the Fifties.
 In 1960 Portaferry gained entry into the Antrim League Division II, won promotion and won its first Down S.H.C. title as St. Patrick's.
 Many more County titles have been added since and the club have produced many players of inter-county and inter-provincial calibre.

 In 2002 Portaferry won their third Down County Hurling Senior Championship in a row as well as lifting the Antrim Division one league title.

+In 2022, Portaferry again won Antrim Division One League title alongside Down Senior Hurling Championship.

+In 2024, Portaferry won their third Down County Hurling Senior Championship in a row.